 English Language Skills

 All prospective students for whom English is not their first language are required to take the Test of English as a Foreign Language (TOEFL).
 In keeping with general standards for graduate work in English, a total score of at least 86 on the internet based test is required for admission.
 For information concerning the administration of TOEFL, visit www.toefl.org.
 The TOEFL destination code (DI) of CRTS is 5541.
 Test results should be sent directly to CRTS using this code.

 It should be noted that prior to admission, international students must be able to demonstrate to immigration authorities adequate resources for financing their education by providing official bank statements or letters from sponsors.
 All international students are urged to carefully assess their ability to meet the financial requirements before applying.

 Tuition fees do not cover books or living expenses.
 For cost of living information, please see here.

-Non-Canadian students are required either to show proof of coverage of health insurance with their application.
+Non-Canadian students are required to show proof of coverage of health insurance for both themselves and their dependants before studies may commence.
 If it is difficult to arrange this in the country of origin then the student must arrive in Canada with a thirty (30) day travel insurance.
 During the 30 day period in Canada the student must make arrangements for permanent health care.
 The administrative office can be consulted for further information.

 If you have any questions, please contact the Registrar.